K-12 Education Reform: A New Paradigm

 Equity and Access in Education

-Often policymakers, administrators, and parents don’t recognize the distinction between equity and equality.
-To reform education and to ensure that all students achieve success, the focus must be on equity.
+Often policymakers, school administrators, and parents don’t recognize the distinction between equity and equality.
+To reform education and ensure academic achievement for all students, the focus must be on equity.

 Equality means giving every person the same resources regardless of need.
 Equality means giving every student in a grade level the same exact tools and assignments.
 Unfortunately, this ensures that students performing below grade level will falter and then fail.
 For example, in a system designed to provide equality, all fifth-grade students might be given a grade 5 math book and a grade 5 math teacher.
-In this scenario, many of the students will falter and fail because they have not mastered objectives that are foundational to grade 5 standards.
-On the other hand, students who are performing above grade level might lose interest and their performance might suffer too.
+In this scenario, many students will falter and fail because they have not mastered objectives that are foundational to grade 5 standards.
+Additionally, students who are performing above grade level might lose interest and their performance might suffer.